-Figure 3 shows average annual change in population, including natural change (births and deaths) and migration (inmigration and out-migration), for 2000 through 2014.
-Both natural population and migration are slightly positive.
+Figure 3 shows average annual change in population, including natural change (births and deaths) and migration (in-migration and out-migration), for 2000 through 2014.
+Both natural and migration growth is positive with migration driving current growth.
 While rapid population growth is not necessary to move the community to increased prosperity, any development game plan must focus on stabilizing the community's population by attracting younger families and retaining aging residents as a first step toward demographic renewal.